FreshRoyal/elements-youtube/README.md

 * [Dungeon Dad](https://www.youtube.com/@DungeonDad)
 * [Pointy Hat](https://www.youtube.com/@pointyhatstudios)

 Please note that this repo only includes content released for free.
-Content from a published book or Patreon document is not included, as of now.
+Content from a published book or Patreon document is not included.
 Basically, if you have to spend any amount of money to get it, it is not included.

 Index URL: https://raw.githubusercontent.com/FreshRoyal/elements-youtube/master/youtube.index